Graduateshotline

 How is the GRE General Test scored?

-The Quantitative Reasoning and Verbal Reasoning sections are scored on a scale of 130-170 with 1-point increments for each right answer marked.
-The Analytical Writing section is marked on a score scale of 0-6 in 0.5 increments depending on the proficiency the student has in language and in articulating thoughts coherently.
+The Quantitative Reasoning and Verbal Reasoning sections are scored on a scale of 130-170, with a 1-point increment for each right answer marked.
+The Analytical Writing section is scored on a scale of 0-6 in 0.5 increments.

-Students can retake the test every 21 days but only 5 times in a year.
-This includes the times in which the student has canceled their scores after the test.
+Students can retake the GRE General Test every 21 days but not more than 5 times in 12 consecutive months.
+This also includes when the student has canceled their scores after the test.
+GRE Subject tests can be retaken every 14 days.

-Candidates will have to apply/ request a change in test date or test center at least 4 days before the scheduled date of the test.
-If the candidate is applying from Mainland China, they have to request 10 days before the test date.
+Candidates will have to request to reschedule their test at least 4 days before the test date.
+If the candidate is applying from Mainland China, they have to make a request 10 days before the test date.
+The rescheduling fee will apply.
+The test cannot be rescheduled more than a year ahead.

-Yes, candidates must have an ETS Account to apply for both the GRE General Test and GRE Subject Test.
+Yes, candidates must have an ETS account to apply for the GRE General Test and GRE Subject Test.
 Candidates who do not have one are requested to create one at the beginning of the registration procedure.

 Will a partial credit be awarded in the multiple-choice multiple-answer questions?

-No. For the multiple-answer questions, it is required that students correctly mark all the right answers to avail the score.
-Missing out on any right answer will result in losing credit.
+No. For the multiple-answer questions, students must mark the right answer to receive a point for that question.
 There is no partial credit offered.

 Are calculators allowed in the Quantitative Section of the test?